mika314/mika314.github.io/index.md

 ![Mika](/imgs/mika.png)

-This is my personal website I am setting up right now.
-I have get the domain name and decided to host it on github, will see how it turned out.
+This is my personal website I am setting it up right now.
+I have gotten the awesome domain name and decided to host it on github, will see how it'll turned out.
 I am quite happy with the domain name, it is mika.global.
 I think that's awesome.
 IP addresses are not propagated yet :( The hoster said it might take about 12 hours.
 Hopefully this will work.